The process is actually very simple, so a potential buyer shouldn't feel intimidated. Although primarily fulfilling a trade function, our sales are

 There are lots of vehicles for sale in one place during a given period of time.

-Throughout the course of a week we offer a huge selection of vehicles in
+Throughout the course of a

 price ranges to suit all budgets.